-Honey Spiced Banana Muffins not only a lovely breakfast with coffee, but they double as dessert!
+Honey Spiced Banana Muffins are not only a lovely breakfast with coffee, but they double as dessert!
 They’re warmly spiced, honey-sweetened and, you guessed it — oh-so-delicious!You must be starving!

 I haven’t fed you since last week, when we had Brownie Pretzel S’mores.
 They were pretty over-the-top, right?

 What has Cooking On The Weekends come to!?

 Here’s the deal, I’ve been cooking quite a bit, but I’ve also been running around with my family trying to soak up summer (and my boys), while I still can.

 Our summer is short — only two more weeks and my boys are back in school.
 I must squeeze every possible moment with them!
 They’re getting older and are becoming more independent.
 A good thing, of course — but, it also means they’ll be doing more and more on their own . . . without me.
 So yes, I’m getting every moment I can with them.

 Now please enjoy a super delightful, delicately spiced, perfectly sweetened, banana muffin!
 They’re so good!

 And stay tuned for Hatch Chile Season 2016!
 It’s just about here!

 - 2 1/4 cups all-purpose flour

 - 1 1/2 teaspoons ground cardamom